Relationship. A hot topic for INFJs.

 Betrayal is probably one of the things that hurt INFJs the most.
 For INFJs to feel safe with someone, we must trust the person.
 We see how trustworthy a person is by looking at how they deal with other people’s secrets and sometimes, we based on our gut feelings.
 If we don’t trust someone, we won’t share as much and hence, no deep connection.

 INFJs don’t like to be bossed around.
 We don’t like people to tell us what to do even though we are accommodating.
-At the same time, if we are the only one maintaining and giving in the relationship, we would soon grow tired of it.
+At the same time, if we are the only ones maintaining and giving in the relationship, we would soon grow tired of it.

 INFJs want someone who is willing to grow with us.
 This one might not be obvious.
 But think about it.
-Most INFJs are into personal growth and constantly looking for ways to be a better person.
+Most INFJs are into personal growth and constantly looking for ways to be better people.
 If an INFJ keeps growing, but the other person remains stagnant, what would happen to the relationship eventually?

 INFJ Compatibility with Other Personality Types